 I’ll be upfront — it’s a lot of work.
 I was doing full-time client work when I first began this blog and it’s definitely manageable with some good (read: great) time-management skills!

-- self-hosting allows you to put ads on your blog
+- self-hosting allows you to put ads on your blog (a major source of income for many bloggers)

 - self-hosting gives you 100% ownership of your content (you don’t own your content if you aren’t self-hosting)

-- brands will be more inclined to work with a blog that appears legit and has their own domain
+- brands will be more inclined to work with a blog that appears legit and has their own domain (brands will not work with you if you do not at least own your domain.
+Nothing says unprofessional more than a .blogspot or .wordpress domain.

 - you can view precise analytic information (in order to turn your blog into a business you’ll need access to your analytics.
 You can’t grow a website if you have no idea how many visitors you are getting each day)